-A family entertainment center (FEC) is a venue where experiences such as games, attractions, and other activities that appeal to different age groups or families as a whole are offered.
+A family entertainment center (FEC) is a venue where experiences such as games, attractions, and other activities that appeal to different age groups or families are offered.
+It will take more than bright and creative ideas to start your own family entertainment center business.
+This simplified guide will help you figure out how to start an FEC.
+These 10 necessary steps and procedures enable you to kickstart your dream venture and allow you to get the best results.

 Starting a family entertainment center business includes various steps to success.
 Before taking that first step, it is imperative to understand how a venue will generate income for your intended business.
 Guest spending may consist of the following: